dabernathy89/vue-query-builder/docs/README.md

 Vue Query Builder is a user interface that makes it easy for your users to create queries of any kind.
 It's useful if you need a tool for generating reports, filtering data, and more.

 Each instance of Vue Query Builder consists of groups and rules.
 Groups can contain rules and other groups.
-Each group has a match type of either "match all" (AND) or "match any" (OR).
+Each group has, by default, a match type of either "match all" (AND) or "match any" (OR).
 The component outputs JSON which you can pass to your server to parse.

 ### Basic Demo